iftheshoefritz/solargraph-rails/README.md

 ## Installation

+First step: add schema comments your model files using [Annotate](https://github.com/ctran/annotate_models/).
+At the moment SolargraphRails assumes your schema comments are at the top of the source file.

-Add this line to your application's Gemfile:
+Then, add this line to your application's Gemfile:

 ```ruby
 gem 'solargraph_rails'